 Mobula6 HDZero Edition

-The Mobula6 HDZero Edition caters to people using HDZero FPV system, featuring the impressive HDZero Nano Lite camera and VTX combo.
-At only 4 grams, this digital camera and VTX combo delivers superior range and video quality compared to its analog counterpart.
+Not necessary the best in terms of performance but if you want to fly HDZero, the Mobula6 HDZero Edition is the only 65mm option at the moment.
+It features the impressive HDZero Nano Lite camera and VTX combo.
+At only 4 grams, this digital camera and VTX combo delivers slightly better video quality and latency compared to its analog counterpart.
 While the extra weight is noticeable when flying indoors, the enhanced visuals and 720p DVR make it a compelling choice.
 To better handle the added weight, upgrading to higher KV motors such as 0802 25000KV or 27000kv motors is highly recommended.
 Full review: https://oscarliang.com/mobula6-hdzero/

 Get the Mobula6 HDZero Edition from: